Kris Jenner: Business

 Jenner runs her own production company, Jenner Communications, which is based in Los Angeles.
 Since before the start of Keeping Up with the Kardashians, she has managed her daughters' Kim, Kourtney, Khloe, Kendall, and Kylie's career.
 She also is involved with the business management of her other daughters and son.
+She has been involved in the launch and an instrumental guiding force of their successful family brands including Kylie Cosmetics, Kylie Skin, KKW Beauty, KKW Fragrance, Skims, Good American, 818 Tequila, SKKN by Kim and Arthur George.

 Jenner opened a children's boutique in 2004 with her eldest daughter, Kourtney.
 The boutique was called "Smooch" and was open for almost six years before closing down in 2009.
 In 2011, Jenner launched a clothing line, Kris Jenner Kollection with QVC.
 Jenner had previously sold exercise equipment with QVC in the 1990s.

+In 2014, Jenner and her youngest daughter Kylie founded a company called Kylie Lip Kits (now Kylie Cosmetics) and partnered with Seed Beauty, a retail and product development company co-founded by siblings, John and Laura Nelson.
+The company's first product Kylie Lip Kits, a liquid lipstick and lip liner, debuted on November 30, 2015.
+The first 15,000 lip kits were produced by Seed Beauty and funded by Kylie at a cost of $250,000 from her modelling earnings.
+The company was renamed to Kylie Cosmetics in February 2016, and production was increased to 500,000 kits.
+By the end of 2016, the company's total revenue was over $300 million.
+On May 9, 2018, Jenner and Kylie announced their collaboration called the Kris Kollection via Kylie's personal Instagram.
+The Mini Lip Set in the Kris Kollection, which includes eight mini liquid lipsticks, is aptly named "Momager", a title in which Jenner has personally taken on, and attempted to trademark, in recent years.
+In addition to the "Momager" Lip Kit, the Kris Kollection includes lip glosses and a four pan pressed powder highlight/blush palette, which has created much controversy online with both good and bad reviews.
+The collection was released just in time for Mother's Day.

 In April 2020, Jenner teamed up with daughter Kim to launch a perfume collaboration titled KKW x Kris.

 Writing

 Jenner's autobiography, Kris Jenner... and All Things Kardashian, was released in November 2011.
 She later wrote a cookbook entitled In the Kitchen with Kris: A Kollection of Kardashian-Jenner Family Favorites, which was released in October 2014.